scottpudwill/myrepo/README.md

-The construction of military roads and strategic transportation routes played a crucial role in military campaigns and logistics during conflicts such as the Napoleonic Wars and the American Civil War.
+The development of the first high-occupancy vehicle (HOV) lanes in the 1970s and 1980s promoted carpooling and public transit use, reducing congestion and pollution on urban roads.